Dalcoin/BENV/README.md

 shell scrits reflect this.

 The IMSL(R) Fortran Numerical Math Library (FNML) is referenced in the Fortran source code and must be installed.
 No affiliation is asserted nor implied.
+[ISML link](https://www.absoft.com/products/imsl-fortran-numerical-libraries/)

 The OS used when testing this program is Red Hat Enterprise Linux Server release 6.6 (Santiago)